Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • A compressor that’s too hot.

-The compressor is one of the most expensive parts to replace on your air conditioner.
-If it breaks, you’re better off doing air conditioning installation because of this part’s cost.
+The compressor is one of the costliest parts to replace on your air conditioner.
+If it goes out, you’re better off doing air conditioning installation due to this part’s cost.

 Water is a natural byproduct of the cooling process.
-Your air conditioner removes moisture from the air as it cools your house.
-This moisture flows into a pan and then out through a line.
+Your air conditioner gets rid of moisture from the air as it cools your house.
+This moisture drains into a pan and then out via a line.

 • Water pooling around the air conditioner.